qdeca/2022s1-awscourse/README.md

 # 2022s1-awscourse

-Diverse tools for the course on AWS Cloud Computing
+Diverse tools and exercises for the course on AWS Cloud Computing